 ARS Food and Nutrition Research Briefs Issued

-A new test that is one billion times more sensitive for detecting staph enterotoxin A is among the latest nutrition and health findings reported in the newest issue of the Agricultural Research Service’s (ARS) Food and Nutrition Research Briefs (FNRB) and its Spanish-language edition (Informe de investigaciones de alimentos y nutrición).
+Mild dehydration appears to affect people’s mood as well as their motor skills.
+That’s one of the latest nutrition and health findings in the newest issue of the Agricultural Research Service’s Food and Nutrition Research Briefs (FNRB) and its Spanish-language edition (Informe de investigaciones de alimentos y nutrición).

 The popular online newsletter reports discoveries from researchers at ARS laboratories nationwide.